silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/03_resolver_discovery.md

     readCountries: '[Country]'
 ```

-Re-run the schema build, with a flush, and let's go!
+Re-run the schema build, with a flush (because we created a new PHP class), and let's go!

-`$ vendor/bin/sake dev/graphql/build schema=default flush=1`
+`vendor/bin/sake dev/graphql/build schema=default flush=1`

 ### Field resolvers

 A less magical approach to resolver discovery is defining a `fieldResolver` property on your
 types.
 This is a generic handler for all fields on a given type and can be a nice middle
-ground between the rigor of hard coding everything and the opacity of discovery logic.
+ground between the rigor of hard coding everything at a query level, and the opacity of discovery logic.

 **app/_graphql/schema.yml**
 ```yml